 The Guidelines on cross-selling were initially meant to be joint ESAs’ Guidelines (EIOPA, EBA and ESMA) covering all cross-selling practices taking place in the banking, insurance and securities sectors.
 The final Guidelines however, are ESMA-only Guidelines regarding MiFID II (ESMA refers to legal and timing reasons for this reduction in scope).

-The English version of the final Guidelines was published on 22 December 2015.
+All language versions of the final Guidelines were published on 11 July 2016.
 They intend to:

 BIPAR responded to the joint ESAs’ consultation, amongst others criticizing the inclusion of a guideline on demands and needs or suitability and appropriateness since these are already regulated in specific legislation and this should not be contradicted or duplicated.
 This guideline was not withheld.